 Newborn screening consists of a heel-prick blood sample that is then analyzed for abnormal hemoglobin.
 This test can identify both sickle cell disease and sickle cell trait.
 Universal newborn screening for sickle cell is required in every state in the United States.
 In the European Union, not all countries screen for sickle cell disease.
 In sub-Saharan Africa, there is very little screening.

 For children and adults who are unsure if they have the sickle cell gene or any abnormal hemoglobin, they can find out with a simple blood test, provided by a healthcare provider.
 A hemoglobin electrophoresis test can determine if an abnormal hemoglobin gene is present, however, if a rare abnormal hemoglobin gene is detected, additional tests may be needed to confirm genetic status.

-Treatment options for sickle cell disease vary based on resources available and the associated complications.
-Below are some commonly recommended treatments and preventative measures for sickle cell disease complications.
+Treatment options for sickle cell disease vary based on available resources and the associated complications.
+Below are some commonly recommended preventative measures and treatments for sickle cell disease complications.

-Another way to prevent infection is to stay up to date with vaccinations.
+Be sure to stay up to date with your vaccinations!

-Chronic transfusion: Simple transfusions scheduled generally every two to four weeks.
-This therapy is usually for individuals with sickle cell disease that have a high stroke risk or other life-threatening complication of sickle cell disease.
+Chronic Blood Transfusion: transfusions that are scheduled every two to four weeks.
+This therapy is usually for those with sickle cell disease that have a high risk of stroke or have had other life-threatening complications of sickle cell disease.

-Exchange transfusion: Sickle cell affected blood is removed and replaced with healthy blood cells, this can be done manually by a nurse or with a machine which performs an automated red cell exchange.
+Exchange transfusion: the patient’s blood is removed and replaced with healthy, normal donor red blood cells.
+This can be done manually by a nurse or with a machine that performs an automated red cell exchange.

 The FDA approved hydroxyurea for children as young as 2 years in 2017.
 Some centers that start hydroxyurea earlier than two years.